chelleai/datares2025/README.md

 At this point, you should have a running application at `http://localhost:3000` that can interact with the backend, which is running locally at `http://localhost:8000`.

+## Developing

+### Collaboration

+To make sure that each of you is able to work independently and without causing code conflicts amongst each other, it is best to develop on **branches**.
+A GitHub branch is a copy of the codebase to which you can push your own individual changes without impacting anyone else's work.

+You should set up a new branch each time you want to try a new idea.
+Each branch should be connected to an issue, where you describe what you are going to do on the branch.
+For example, you might start by writing an issue describing a prompting strategy you want to try.
+Then you would check out a corresponding branch and implement that strategy.
+To set up a new branch:

+1. Create an issue using the Issues board in the repository.
+Take note of the issue number after creating it.
+2. Checkout a new branch named after the issue: `git checkout -b issue-[##]`, e.g. `git checkout -b issue-01`.
+3. Develop and push your changes to your branch, using `git add`, `git commit`, and `git push`.

+Typically in software projects, branches are creating with the intention of being merged back into main.
+Because the goal of these branches is to track experiments, we may instead choose to keep the branches and issues open for the lifetime of the project, as a record of experiments and to be able to easily flip between strategies by switching branches (via `git checkout [branch-name]`).

+### Asset Processing Project

+To make changes to the asset processing AI, you'll want to edit this file:

+- `api/api/infrastructure/services/asset_processor.py`

+There are two main methods in there to concern yourself with: `identify_terms`, and `synthesize_definition`.
+The docstrings explain more about what they do and how you should go about writing them.

+### Guide Experience Project

+To make changes to the guide AI, you'll want to edit this file:

+` api/api/infrastructure/services/guide_agent.py`

+There is one method in this file, `respond`, to focus on.
+The docstring explains more about what it does and how you should go about writing it.

 ## API Documentation

 You can view the API docs at `http://localhost:8000/docs`.
 Here you can also interact with the API and invoke endpoints directly, if you want.